iltommi/qdb-documentation/source/api/cpp.rst

         The handle must be initialized and connected (see :cpp:func`connect).

-        :param alias: A pointer to a null terminated string representing the entry's alias to delete.
+        :param alias: A pointer to a null-terminated string representing the entry's alias to delete.

         :returns: An error code of type :cpp:type:`qdb_error_t`